Sailing Catamaran Haul-Haulout and what Cruisers could Expect

-Situated on the west coast of mainland Fiji, Vuda Marina (pronounced “Voonda”) a facility that has a hardstand and haul-out.
+Situated on the west coast of mainland Fiji, Vuda Marina (pronounced "Voonda") is one of Fiji's leading full-service marinas, offering a well-equipped hardstand, travel lift and haul-out facilities for cruising yachts.

-In this beautiful and remote part of the South Pacific, the warmth of the local people and the friendliness of the marina staff stood out throughout our stay.
-The front-line team consistently went out of their way to help make life on the hardstand as comfortable as possible under the circumstances.
+Throughout our stay, the warmth of the Fijian people and the professionalism of the marina staff stood out.
+The front-line team consistently went out of their way to make life on the hardstand as comfortable as possible, providing practical assistance whenever it was needed.

-The marina’s sister facility, Copra Shed Marina, located in Savusavu on Fiji’s northern island group, offers a smaller and more intimate marina experience.
-Both marinas provide valuable assistance for cruising yachts, including quarantine support, customs and immigration check-in/check-out services, and other arrival formalities for international sailors visiting Fiji.
+Its sister facility, Copra Shed Marina in Savusavu, offers a smaller and more intimate marina experience on Fiji's northern island.
+Together, the two marinas provide valuable services for international cruising yachts, including customs and immigration clearance, biosecurity assistance, quarantine support, and other arrival and departure formalities.

-The restaurants and bars at Vuda Marina were particularly cruiser-friendly, serving generous meals at reasonable prices in a relaxed and welcoming environment.
+The restaurants and bars at Vuda Marina are particularly popular with visiting cruisers, serving generous meals at reasonable prices in a relaxed and welcoming setting.
+After a long day working on the yacht, they were an ideal place to unwind and meet fellow sailors.

-Over the last 2000nm, we noticed some knocking around the starboard side rudder shaft.
-Closer inspection revealed a small amount of movement at the base.
+During the previous 2,000 nautical miles, we noticed a slight knocking sound from the starboard rudder shaft.
+A closer inspection revealed a small amount of movement at the base, indicating the rudder bearings required further investigation.

 We tracked this down to the Raymarine Rotary Type 2 Autopilot Drive at the rear of the steering and it needed professional attention.

-1. Repair an old repair on the outer edge of the port mini keel,
+1. Repairing a previous fibreglass repair on the outer edge of the port mini keel.

-3. Repair haul-out damage - inner face, slightly below the lower bridgedeck, and mini keel damage where the hull grounded during haul-out.
+3. Repairing haul-out damage to the inner hull below the bridgedeck, together with damage to the mini keel caused when the hull briefly grounded during the haul-out.

 This Autopilot rotary drive is designed for sailboat systems that are driven from the helm position through a chain and sprocket assembly.